 - XADD 10010 – Addiction Studies: Overview

 - Gain an understanding of several topics related to addiction, including theories and models of substance abuse, indicators of dependence, and intervention and treatment strategies.
-Examine the stages of change model, motivational interviewing and its application to the addictions field.
+You will examine the stages of change model, motivational interviewing and its application to the addictions field.
 An overview of the other courses in the program including adolescents, prevention, family and drugs will also be covered.

 - XADD 10011 – Drugs and the Brain

 - Acquire basic knowledge of drug classification systems and their physiological effects.
-Examine drug dependence, tolerance, withdrawal, methods of administration and motivating factors for drug use.
+You will examine drug dependence, tolerance, withdrawal, methods of administration and motivating factors for drug use.
 Topics include simple pharmacology and biological factors of the recovery process.

 - XADD 10012 – Addiction and the Family

 - Examine the nature and structure of families, and the potential impacts on the family unit and individual family members when a family member has an addiction.
-An introduction to how families influence and are influenced by addiction, the power of the family in recovery, and current recommendations for best practices will be reviewed.
+You will be introduced to how families influence and are influenced by addiction, the power of the family in recovery, and current recommendations for best practices.

 - XADD 10013 – Understanding Adolescents and Addiction

 - Work towards understanding adolescents and the unique considerations for this age group and addiction.
-Examine the biological, cognitive and social development of adolescents.
+You will examine the biological, cognitive and social development of adolescents.
 Consider substance use and abuse through the adolescent lens, and learn more about the important considerations for treatment and intervention with this population.

 - XADD 10014 – Addiction and Concurrent Mental Health Disorders

 - Gain skills and knowledge to better identify and understand people with concurrent disorders.
-Examine the prevalence of concurrent disorders and learn about the most commonly assessed mental health and addiction related issues.
+You will examine the prevalence of concurrent disorders and learn about the most commonly assessed mental health and addiction related issues.
 Explore assessment, treatment and recovery issues for the individual who is dealing with recovery from concurrent disorders.

 - XADD 10015 – Addiction Prevention

-- Prevention programs are designed to prevent or reduce the risk of developing substance abuse problems.
-Examine models and critical success factors of prevention programming, health promotion and harm reduction.
+- Explore programs that are designed to prevent or reduce the risk of developing substance abuse problems.
+You will examine models and critical success factors of prevention programming, health promotion and harm reduction.